NobletSolutions/AdminBundle/README.md

 # AdminBundle
-Simple framework for generating SF4/5 admin
+Simple framework for generating SF4/5 admin.
+Allows you to create simple admin pages for managing entities by creating a basic entity, service, repository, and controller class for each entity.

+Requires more coding than using an admin generator like Sonata, but allows for much greater flexibility by ditching complex configurators for simple, easily-overridden and extended classes.

 ##Installation